SigmazGFX/freedv_ptt/README.md

 There is a small issue with the Hamlib net implementation and while I do have a way around this, It requires an update to the sbitx_gtk.c file.

-If the radio fails to respond to a TX assertion, Stop both FreeDV_PTT and sBitx then repeat the above steps 2 & 3.
+If the radio fails to respond to a TX command, Stop both FreeDV_PTT and sBitx and then repeat the above steps 2 & 3.

 ...I like free, But what the heck is FreeDV?